rarawls/OpenSONAR/README.md

 	NOTE TO LINUX USERS

-	To start JWolf Pack in Linux, you open a terminal or console and change to the directory where you saved the .jar file.
+	To start OpenSONAR in Linux, you open a terminal or console and change to the directory where you saved the .jar file.
 You then issue the command 'java -jar OpenSONAR_vX.jar' to start the program.
 Alternatively, you can right click the .jar and open